Skip to main content ↓

 FREE DOWNLOAD

-Choosing the right KPIs
+Choosing the right sales KPIs

 Start with your goals

 Before you can choose KPIs, you need to understand what your most important objectives are.
-Work with company leadership and others in your organization to determine what the most meaningful goals and top priorities are for your company and choose KPIs that will make the most impact on achieving those goals.
+Work with company leadership and others in your organization to determine the most meaningful goals and top priorities for your company and choose KPIs that will make the most impact on achieving those goals.

 Determine how to make those goals measurable